Gaussian Latent Representations for Uncertainty Estimation using Mahalanobis Distance in Deep Classifiers: Introduction

-We summarize the paper's contributions as follows. \textbf{i)} We develop a self-supervised representation learning method that constrains a classification network's latent space to be approximately Gaussian. \textbf{ii)} We show that such representations allow for reliable \gls{ood} detection and probability calibration using \gls{md}. \textbf{iii)} We design the method such that it has a minimal impact on the network's original architecture, has low computational cost during inference, and achieves results competitive with the state-of-the-art on \gls{ood} detection.
+We summarize the paper's contributions as follows. \textbf{i)} We develop a self-supervised representation learning method that constrains a classification network's latent space to be approximately Gaussian. \textbf{ii)} We show that such representations allow for reliable \gls{ood} detection and probability calibration using \gls{md}. \textbf{iii)} We design the method such that it has a minimal impact on the network's original architecture, and achieves results competitive with the state-of-the-art on \gls{ood} detection.
+The code is available in:~\url{https://github.com/vaishwarya96/MAPLE-uncertainty-estimation.git}